Call our counselors today to arrange a meeting with a California drug and alcohol intervention specialist.

 Many people may have spoken to the addict about his abuses.
 An addict can easily rationalize the complaints of a single person.
 They are able to drink or use right through the tirades and complaints of a few windy relatives.
 They may even be able to convince these complainants that their drinking and drug use is actually quite normal and that they are overreacting by bringing it up.
 Loved ones hope and pray that this is true.
 They want to believe them.

 A lone complainant is vulnerable and easily dismissed.
 The intervention group lead by a trained intervention specialist presents a united front that the addict cannot ignore.
 United, we can triumph.
 Together, we can light a fire that can change a life forever.

 Call our alcohol rehab counselors today to arrange for a meeting with an intervention specialist.

-Seeking professional help for a loved one's addiction is a difficult decision to arrive to.
-Admitting that there is a problem is emotionally taxing not only for the person who needs help, but also to his or her relatives who, sometimes, also go through stages of denial.
+Seeking professional help for a loved one’s addiction is a difficult decision to arrive at.
+Admitting that there is a problem is emotionally taxing not only for the person who needs help but also to his or her relatives who, sometimes, also go through stages of denial.
 Intervention is a necessary stage that can help bridge this challenge with the help of professionals who are trained to close the gap between the patient and his loved ones.

 1. Educate Yourself

 It starts with you.
 Start learning more about addiction by reading about it or even attending local addiction support or California intervention groups.
 Talking to people who are experienced about the topic will let you know that there are others out there who already dealt with the same problem, and have survived it.
 Connecting to a network of knowledgeable individuals about the topic, more importantly, can also recommend you to intervention services and professionals.